2019 Nigeria Federation Cup: Format

 The competition was a single elimination knockout tournament, 74 teams qualified via their state championships as winners or runners-up.
 54 teams qualified directly to the First Round while the 10 winners from the Rookie stages joined them.
-All matches were held in neutral venues.
+All matches were held on neutral venues.

 Schedule

 The schedule of the competition was as follows.

 Rookie play-offs

 Matches were played on 3 May 2019.